BillWaller/C-Menu/README.md

 - C-Menu View accesses files as arrays, using the Kernel's sophisticated demand paged virtual memory.
 - Lazy loading means that that C-Menu View doesn't waste time seeking, reading, and populating buffers that will never be used.
 - Zero-Copy I/O - Conventional programs copy file buffers into heap address space.
 C-Menu View bypasses that step and reads directly from the Kernel's virtual memory.
-- Simplicity - No reads, no seeks, no complicated buffer management schemes, not for view.
-The following snippet includes "all" of View's file I/O, really just lines 22 and 12.
+- Simplicity - C-Menu View has no reads, no seeks, no complicated buffer management schemes, not for view.
+The following snippet includes "all" of View's file I/O on lines 22 and 12.

 <img src="screenshots/file-io.png" alt="nvim log" title="nvim log" />

+### C-Menu View - Other Features

+- Horizontal scrolling for long lines.
+C-Menu View writes output to a virtual screen, an Ncurses pad, to accommodate lines longer than the physical screen.

+- C-Menu View has full support for Unicode, translating ASCII text and multi-byte sequences to wide characters (wchar_t), and wide characters and ANSI SGR sequences to complex characters (cchar_t).
+The complex characters combine displayable characters plus attributes such as bold, italic, underline, reverse and foreground and background colors.
+NCurses can display more than 16 million colors.

+- C-Menu View supports mouse wheel vertical scrolling.

 ### C-Menu 3-Channel Gamma Correction